AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

       Splitting a selected ten-second segment into two segments of five seconds each.

 1. Near the upper-right corner of the **[!UICONTROL Create Interactive Video]** page, the name of the currently selected viewer preset used with the video is displayed.
-Tap the name if you want to select a different viewer preset.
+Select the name if you want to select a different viewer preset.

    For example, the `Shoppable_Video_light` viewer preset lets you play the video with a white display area next to the video.
-The display area is where the clickable thumbnail images are shown during playback.
+The display area is where the selectable thumbnail images are shown during playback.
 The `Shoppable_Video_dark` viewer preset lets you play the video with a black display area next to the video.

    If you created your own Interactive Video viewer preset, you see it in the list of presets from which you can choose.

-   When you are finished, tap **[!UICONTROL Save]**.
+   When you are finished, select **[!UICONTROL Save]**.

    >[!NOTE]
    >